(Female, Age 31) from Jonesboro, GA

 This is a REAL-LIFE job profile written by a Female aged 31 who works as a Executive Chef in Jonesboro, GA.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 |Company Size||(not answered)|

 Opinions on your CAREER overall (i.e. not just your current job)

 |Income Rating||0 / 10|

 Current job Q&A

 Describe the type of organization you work for.

 I work for a full service fine dining restaurant that has a staff of approximately 40 people where I work in the kitchen as the executive chef.
 I also with another chef on an as needed basis for the catering events he does the staff varies in size depending on the event it can be as little as 2 to as many as 200.
 I also have a consulting business where I consult with other restaurants on how to increase their profits, fix their menus, and find the problems within their company.
 The consulting business has a staff of five.